 Thanks for your help Berk and David!

-#23 Updated by Janne Hirvi about 13 years ago
+#23 Updated by Janne Hirvi over 13 years ago

 Now I have renumbered atoms along polymer chains and system employs switch

 function for LJ interactions.
 To be able to understand the effect of center of